 - Phil Davis is an independent researcher and consultant to scientific publishers specializing in the statistical analysis of citation, readership, publication and survey data.
 He has a Ph.D. in science communication from Cornell University (2010), extensive experience as a science librarian (1995-2006) and was trained as a life scientist.
 His research has focused on the on the dissemination of scientific information, rewards and incentives in academic publishing, and economic issues related to libraries, authors and publishers.
 His personal webpage can be found at http://phil-davis.org/

-- David Smith.
-After he received his D.Phil in Molecular Biology from the University of York in the UK some 12 years ago, David decided to trade life as a scientist for a life in publishing.
-His introduction to scholarly publishing came via Vitek Tracz at Current Science Group (In-House Editor, 1999) and then BioMed Central (Web Manager, 2000).
-He joined CABI in 2001 (first as a Publishing Editor and then Managing Editor) before the role of Business Innovations Manager was created for him in 2006.
-The role involved him and his small team acting in a combined ‘skunkworks’/business analysis/internal consultancy/troubleshooting/product development role.
-He is now Head of Innovation for the Plantwise initiative that CABI is spearheading.
-He’s been involved with the SSP for a number of years, first as an attendee of the annual meeting, then as an annual meeting committee member and latterly as co-chair of the 32nd and 33rd meetings.
-When not involved in Scholarly Publishing, he likes to indulge in astronomy, tinkering with things, and restoring a 1960 1600 MGA that currently resides in his garage.
+- David Smith After he received his D.Phil from the University of York David decided to trade life as a scientist for a life in publishing.
+His introduction to scholarly publishing came via Vitek Tracz at Current Science Group and then BioMed Central.
+He joined CABI in 2001 taking on a variety of roles around innovation.
+David is currently Head of Product Solutions at the Institution of Engineering and Technology (The IET).
+He’s been involved with the SSP for a number of years, first as an attendee of the annual meeting, then as an annual meeting committee member, as co-chair of the 32nd and 33rd meetings and most recently as Board Member at Large (2012 to 2015).
+When not involved in scholarly publishing, he likes to indulge in astronomy, tinkering with things, and restoring a 1960 1600 MGA that currently resides in his garage.
 He’s not on Facebook, but he does tweet (@drs1969).